The way we think about work needs to change to make sure everyone can better save for their retirement

 Making several career moves is becoming more common as the world of work changes and as people seek new challenges, better work-life balance, or more meaningful roles.
 However, making these transitions can be daunting and many people struggle to even know where to start.

 We know that 1 in 3 people want to access careers and employment advice, but only 1 in 7 have used a public service to get advice in the last two years.
-We also know that on third of 45-54 year olds are expecting to change career before they retire.
+We also know that one third of 45-54 year olds are expecting to change career before they retire.

 This highlights the need to support working people to take more control of their careers, particularly in midlife.
 Currently, awareness of careers advice and guidance is low, and is lowest among older age groups.
 But support should be available at all stages of life especially as circumstances and financial situations change.